danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

 ## Stage Equities data: Load_Equities_STG.ipynb

-We load the file *SP500_GICS_Combined.csv* that we merged with all Industry data at Equity level and in this case, keep the Ticker, Name and Sub_Industry_ID records.
+We load the file *SP500_GICS_Combined.csv* that we merged with all Equity data as long as the tickers matches the tickers found in the *SP500_Equities_Prices.csv* file.
+We compare the 2 sources to ensure we have the latest valid list of S&P500 tickers.
+If the tickers are valid, we keep the Ticker, Name and Sub_Industry_ID records from *SP500_GICS_Combined.csv*.
 We then load the data into the *Data_STG* table.

-## Load Sub-Industries data: Load_Sub-Industries.ipynb
+## Load Equities data: Load_Equities_STG.ipynb

 This process will load the *Equities* table with Equity data and Sub_Industry_ID from the *Data_STG* table.